Best Things To Do In Venice

 5. Set off in search of the most important and oldest bridges in Venice

-The Rialto Bridge from the gondola| ©Vincenzo Landino
+Rialto Bridge from a gondola ride| ©Vincenzo Landino

-The Rialto Bridge from the gondola| ©Vincenzo Landino
+Rialto Bridge from a gondola ride| ©Vincenzo Landino

-With over 400 bridges, it's impossible to walk around Venice without crossing many of them or even passing under the vast majority by booking a Grand Canal ride.
+With over 400 bridges, it's impossible to walk around Venice without crossing many of them or even passing under the vast majority by booking a Grand Canal ride

 But a Venice Grand Canal cruise is not the only way to get to know the different must-see bridges in Venice whose history you can discover thanks to some of the guided walking tours of the city.
 These are the most important bridges: